 Chitosan delivers a range of benefits to promote healing.

-Chitosan is a natural and versatile biopolymer that is derived from chitin, a polysaccharide that is from cell walls of fungi (mushroom-derived chitosan) or the exoskeletons of crustaceans, such as shrimp, crab, or lobster.
+Chitosan is a natural and versatile biopolymer that is derived from chitin, a polysaccharide found in the exoskeletons of crustaceans, such as shrimp, crab, or lobster.

 Chitin has a range of properties that make it useful in a variety of applications.
 It is biocompatibility, biodegradability, and non-toxicity making it a promising material for use in medical applications, while its mucoadhesive, bleeding control, antimicrobial and tissue-regenerative properties enhance the attributes of the products we develop.